nwenewo/Churn-Analysis/README.md

 ❓ Problem Statement

-The company is facing a 26.5% churn rate, resulting in significant revenue loss.
+This company is facing a 26.5% churn rate, resulting in significant revenue loss.
 The goal of this analysis is to:

 - Identify the key demographics and behaviors of customers who churn.